NandiniLashkari/Indoor-Navigation-For-Blind/README.md

 # Indoor-Navigation-For-Blind

-# Computer Vision-Based Navigation Assistant for the Visually Impaired

 ## Project Description

 This project aims to develop an assistive technology solution that helps visually impaired individuals navigate indoor environments using computer vision and natural language processing.
 The system uses a webcam to perceive the surroundings, identify obstacles and room numbers, and provide real-time audio guidance to the user.